 I am an experienced negotiator and trial lawyer.
 In addition, I have experience in criminal appeals.
 If you have been charged with drug trafficking or another serious drug possession or drug paraphernalia charge, I can provide a vigorous defense on your behalf.

 I prepare for each case as if it may go to trial.
 Drug cases are often built on highly questionable evidence due to the statements of informants and people who are drug dealers.
 I will thoroughly investigate your case, negotiate for a plea agreement, and if necessary to protect your rights, I will argue aggressively on your behalf at trial.
+I am a dedicated Columbus, Ohio marijuana lawyer for people who have been charged with possession of marijuana.
 If you are facing drug charges in Central Ohio or any of its Mayor’s courts, contact me or call 614-232-8890.